 Can I recite to you to get feedback on my recitation?

 During the optional group coaching calls, students can ask questions and also take the mic to get specific help and feedback on their implementation of the material.
-We do our best to accommodate everyone, but keep in mind these are group coaching calls, not 1on1 reading sessions.
+We do our best to accommodate everyone - and typically everyone who wants to take the mic gets a chance to do so.
+Keep in mind though that these are group coaching calls, not 1on1 reading sessions.

 What can I reasonably expect from taking this program?
-Will I master maqam nahawand by the end of eight weeks?
+Will I master maqam hijaz by the end of eight weeks?

 Mastery (of anything) takes time, so it would be unreasonable to expect that.
 Many students will within eight weeks be able to take the patterns they learned and implement it anywhere they recite.
 Others will make significant progress towards this, but may need more time and practice to fine tune their implementation.
 This is normal and to be expected.